Axbridge

-Axbridge is a small town in Somerset, England, in the Sedgemoor district on the River Axe, near the southern edge of the Mendip Hills.
-The town's population according to the 2011 census was 2,057.
+Axbridge is a town in Somerset, England, on the River Axe, near the southern edge of the Mendip Hills.
+Its population according to the 2011 census was 2,057.

 History

 Axanbrycg is suggested as the source of the name, meaning a bridge over the River Axe, in the early 9th century.

-Early inhabitants of the area almost certainly include the Romans (who are known to have mined lead on the top of the Mendips) and earlier still, prehistoric man, who lived in the local caves, and whose flint tools have been found on the slopes of the local hills.
-The history of Axbridge can be traced back to the reign of King Alfred when it was part of the Saxons' defence system for Wessex against the Vikings.
+Early inhabitants of the area almost certainly include the Romans (who are known to have mined lead on the top of the Mendips) and, earlier still, prehistoric man, who lived in the local caves and whose flint tools have been found on the slopes of the local hills.
+The history of Axbridge can be traced back to the reign of King Alfred, when it was part of the Saxons' defence system for Wessex against the Vikings.
 In the Burghal Hidage, a list of burhs compiled in 910, it was listed as Axanbrycg.
-A listing of Axbridge appears in the Domesday survey of 1086 as Alse Bruge, meaning 'axe bridge' from the Old English isca and brycg.
+A listing of Axbridge appears in Domesday Book of 1086 as Alse Bruge, meaning 'axe bridge' from Old English isca and brycg.

 It was part of the royal manor of Cheddar and part of the Winterstoke Hundred.

-It was granted a Royal Charter in 1202, when King John sold most of the royal manor of Cheddar to the Bishop of Bath and Wells.
+It was granted a royal charter in 1202, when King John sold most of the royal manor of Cheddar to the Bishop of Bath and Wells.
 Axbridge grew in the Tudor period as a centre for cloth manufacture, This was reflected in its early royal charters allowing it to hold markets and fairs, and become a royal borough.
 It even had its own mint, with coins showing the town's symbol: the Lamb and Flag.
 Trade was possible as the River Axe was navigable to wharves at Axbridge.

 Later the town's importance declined, which led to stagnation and the preservation of many historic buildings in the town centre.
 These include King John's Hunting Lodge (actually a Tudor building) which is now used as a museum.

 Axbridge is a very old borough and sent members to parliament in the reigns of Edward I and Edward III.

 During the 19th and early 20th centuries iron ore was extracted from the hill above and east of Axbridge.

 Axbridge railway station, on the Cheddar Valley line, opened on 3 August 1869.
 It closed to goods traffic on 10 June 1963 and to passengers on 9 September 1963.
 The route of the railway is now the A371 Axbridge bypass, but the station buildings and goods shed still survive.

 The Square was used as the setting for a NatWest Bank television advert in the early 1990s, and in particular Axbridge Town Hall doubled as a NatWest branch.
 Ironically a real branch of NatWest, in the High Street, was closed not long afterwards and the premises are now private residential accommodation.
 In 2017 several locations in the town were used for a Thatchers Cider television commercial, which featured a hot air balloon.